7 Things You Can Do To Stop Mold and Flooding from Damaging Your BasementSchedule Free Inspection

 When mold takes over your home, it will announce its presence in many ways.
 Mold spores may cause headaches, itchy eyes, and skin, chronic coughs, wheezing and awful smells.
 White patches or dark greenish coloration are indications mold is present in your basement.

-Are you concerned about the risk of mold growth or flooding in your Toledo home?
+Are you concerned about the risk of mold growth or flooding in your Cleveland home?
 Now’s the time to take action to prevent both from happening.
 Schedule a free basement waterproofing inspection and learn how our experts can protect your basement.